DrGregoryHouse/AngularJS_GetSterted/README.md

 README.md                --> general information about this repository.
 ```

-Changes to be made to the next step:
-- Add the 'angular.js' script.
-- Add the `ngApp` directive to bootstrap the application.

 ### Step 1 - Controllers (ng-app & ng-controller)

 In this step, the application consumes Github API in a single view.
 To get into this step use: